 #2 Treat Yourself to a Spa Day

 The Senses Salon and Spa is a retreat at sea.
-Choose from a variety of Spa Treatments (massages, body wraps, facials, aromatherapy, teeth whitening) and Salon Services (manicures, pedicures, hairstyling, men’s grooming) to pamper yourself with.
-Senses also has steam rooms and a sauna.
+Choose from a variety of Spa Treatments (massages, body wraps, facials, aromatherapy, teeth whitening) and Salon Services (manicures, pedicures, hair styling, men’s grooming) to pamper yourself with.
+Senses also have steam rooms and a sauna.

-Note: The women’s relaxation room is underneath of the sports court on the Disney Magic.
-We spent about an hour listening to sound of basketballs dribbling above us.
+Note: The women’s relaxation room is underneath the sports court on the Disney Magic.
+We spent about an hour listening to the sound of basketballs dribbling above us.

 #3 Participate in Adult-Only Cruise Activities

 Disney doesn’t just have entertaining children down.
 There are lots of activities for adults every day with your own Adult Activities Director: Bingo, bridge, volleyball, trivia (and lots of it!), karaoke, dancing, crafts, and interactive game shows.
 Take advantage of these offerings; they are a lot of fun, and you might make some friends!

 Beverage tastings are plentiful on Disney Cruise Line!
 You can try Amari, Beer, Bourbon, Champagne, Chocolate and Liquor, Cognac, Martinis, Mojitos, Rum, Wine, Tequila and Margaritas, or Whiskey.
 Take your beverage tasting one step further by making the drinks yourself in a Mixology class.

 Another popular class onboard is The Art of Entertaining.
 Learn how to host the perfect party, from entertaining and creating a menu to designing professional-looking invitations.

 Classes vary depending on the ship and itinerary, so check your Disney Cruise Line portal to see what is offered during your cruise.
 These are great things for adults to do on a Disney Cruise!